Viability of Boosted Light Dark Matter in a Two-Component Scenario: Summary and Discussions

-The choice of a light MeV scalar DM and a heavy fermionic DM, is crucial to have a boosted DM in two component DM scenario.
+The choice of a light MeV scalar DM and a heavy fermionic DM, is crucial to have a boosted DM in the two-component DM scenario.
 The fermionic DM is said to be non-relativistic with an rms velocity $\approx 220~{\rm Km/s}$ in the galactic halo.
-But due to the heavy mass, it can annihilate to $\phi_3$ (based on our study), and the energy conservation rule-wise the $\phi_3$ gets huge kinetic energy.
-We observe that the boost received from the $\chi_1\chi_1\to \phi_3\phi_3$ annihilation is equivalent to a relativistic factor $\gamma \sim [10^3 - 10^4]$.
-One crucial observation in our work is that the boosted light DM relic density phenomenology is almost independent of how it is boosted.
-The allowed $\phi_3$ DM mass range gets curtailed from the stand alone scalar DM, whether boost is obtained in the coupled scenario or from any other sources.
-This boosted DM has special importance in the DM direct detection study, where a DM candidate hits a detector-level particle (electron or nucleon) and generates the electron recoil energy $E_e$ or the nucleon recoil energy $E_{NR}$, which is detected by the detector.
-Therefore, a more energetic DM candidate (DM with boost) will produce more recoil energy, and thus the possibility of its detection gets enhanced.
-In our future work, we discuss the direct detection prospects of MeV scale light scalar DM, which is boosted from heavier fermionic DM.
-As both the DM candidates in the two component model interacts with the SM, the future study in the detection prospect of the light dark matter will shed new light in the DM physics here.
+However, because of the heavy mass, it can annihilate to $\phi_3$ (based on our study), and the conservation of energy allows $\phi_3$ to have more kinetic energy.
+We observe that the boost received from the $\chi_1\chi_1\to \phi_3\phi_3$ annihilation is equivalent to a relativistic factor $\gamma \sim [10^3 - 10^4]$ in our benchmark scenarios.
+Even though the boosted light DM relic density is almost independent of how it is boosted, we successfully find that in a two-component DM model which also satisfies the other phenomenological constraints.
+In the region where the relic density is underabundant, the contribution of the scalar DM ranges from $\sim 30 - 80 \%$ to the total DM with a significant boost.
+This boosted DM has special importance in the DM direct detection study, where a DM candidate hits a detector-level particle (electron or nucleon) and generates measurable recoil energy for the electron and nucleon.
+Therefore, a more energetic DM candidate (DM with boost) will produce more recoil energy, and thus the possibility of its detection will be enhanced.
+In our future work, we discuss the direct detection prospects of MeV scale light scalar DM, boosted from the heavier fermionic DM.
+Even as the relic from the boosted DM in our model can go up to almost 80\% of the total DM, cosmological constraints can potentially restrict the boosted contribution to some intermediate values.
+As both the DM candidates in the two-component model interact with the SM and also amongst each other, the future study on the dark matter detection prospect will assess the viability of the model.